-BREAKING: The Chiefs have released RB Kareem Hunt.— Sunday Night Football on NBC (@SNFonNBC) December 1, 2018
+BREAKING: The Chiefs have released RB Kareem Hunt.— SNF on NBC (@SNFonNBC) December 1, 2018

 The team put out a statement citing that today's leaked video confirms he was not truthful with management after an altercation with a woman in February.